Romanian Tennis Federation

-The Romanian Tennis Federation (FRT) (Romanian: Federația Română de Tenis) is the governing body of tennis in Romania founded in 1912 and became a member of the International Tennis Federation (ITF) in the same year.
-It is based in Bucharest and its current president is former Romanian tennis player Ion Țiriac.
+The Romanian Tennis Federation (FRT) (Romanian: Federația Română de Tenis) is the governing body of tennis in Romania founded in 1912, and became a member of the International Tennis Federation (ITF) in the same year.
+It is based in Bucharest and its current president is former Romanian tennis player George Cosac.

-It also organizes the Romania Davis Cup team and the Romania Fed Cup team.
+It also organizes the Romania Davis Cup team and the Romania Billie Jean King Cup team.